 The internship integrates a practitioner-scholar model with psychological training and service delivery that is sequential, cumulative, and graded in complexity.
 The practitioner-scholar training model emphasizes the integration and application of critical thinking and skillful reflection across a broad range of experiential activities.
+The internship program is committed to evidenced-based practice by integrating the best available research with clinical expertise in the context of patient characteristics, culture, and preferences.
 By the end of the internship year, interns are prepared with the knowledge, awareness, and skills of a practitioner specializing in youth and families.
 Our interns are well prepared for professional careers working with children and their families in a residential or outpatient setting who present with a wide range of concerns.

-All training activities are structured according to a developmental model, with interns initially provided with closer and more detailed supervision as appropriate, with opportunities to master fundamentals in assessment, intervention, supervision/consultation, and ethics.
+All training activities are structured according to a developmental model, with interns initially provided with closer and more detailed supervision as appropriate, with opportunities to master fundamentals in assessment, intervention, supervision/consultation, and laws/ethics.
 In all training experiences, interns are challenged to build on their past experiences and to think autonomously.